Troubleshooting for Voice VLAN and Auto VoIP

 Go to the Voice VLAN page, check if a VLAN is specified as the dedicated voice VLAN.
 Make sure this VLAN has been created as an 802.1Q VLAN before designating it as a voice VLAN.
 Check if the VLAN has been pre-configured and ensure that IP phone servers and other related devices are also on this VLAN to ensure IP phone service.

 Step 2.
-Verify if the ports are added to the Voice VLAN
+Verify if the VLAN on ports are correctly configured

 Step 3.
 Check if Voice VLAN is enabled on the ports